 To fulfill the degree requirements, students are expected to attend and present seminars, undertake coursework and conduct thesis research.
-In the final stage of the program, students are required to submit a thesis to the Department and, subsequently, to present and defend it.
-Any student who has performed unsatisfactorily will be asked to re-submit the thesis.
-The result of the second attempt of the thesis defense will be either Pass or Fail.
+In the final stage of study, students are required to submit a thesis to the Department and, subsequently, to present and defend it.